 Omega-3 fatty acids are a type of healthy fat that you can onlyget through your diet.
 Your body can’t produce the nutrient on its own.
 You may have heard of this “good fat” in health news over the past few years.

 But why are omega-3s so great for arthritis?
 They may help reduce inflammation in your body, including inflammation caused by arthritis.

 What foods contain omega-3s?

 A common suggestion for a good source of omega-3s is salmon.
 While this is true, other types of fish are great sources as well, including:

 - lake trout

-The American Heart Association (AHA) recommends eating 3.5-ounce servings of these fatty fish at least two times per week (AHA, 2010).
-If you want to get serious about your omega-3s, 100 percent grass-fed beef contains a higher amount than cattle that is grain-fed.
+The American Heart Association (AHA) recommends eating a 3.5-ounce serving of these fatty fish at least two times per week.
+If you want to get serious about your omega-3s, 100 percent grass-fed beef contains a higher amount of omega-3s than grain-fed beef.